 Provides the opportunity to examine and determine the validity of stereo-types as they apply to the image of the American male.
 Through the use of feature films and selected readings from various disciplines, most from the social sciences, the student will explore, describe, analyze and evaluate the concept, behavior, attitudes and characteristics of "Real Man".
-The following film genre have been selected: The Wild West; War; Cops & Robbers; Sports.
-Among the feature films selected are: High Noon; The Magnificent Seven; Casablanca; Dirty Harry; Die Hard; Bull Durham; Slapshot.
+The following film genre have been selected: The Wild West; Cops & Robbers; Sports.